Pratikpant2020/Comprehensive-analysis-of-Gym-membership-and-Gym-members-exercise/README.md

   3. Activate the virtual environment.
 The command in Gitbash is source venv/scripts/activate for windows

-  4. Install the requirements.txt file to install necessary packages by running pip install requirements.txt
+  4. Install the requirements.txt file to install necessary packages by running pip install requirements.txt or pip list.

 ### Data Cleaning and Merging